What is Better Than NanoCell vs QLED

 Cells with liquid crystals regulate the amount of light for each subpixel, for blue, red, and green.
 In the right proportion, these three colors will form any existing hue.

-The picture is quality if the subpixels produce pure blue, red, and green.
+A picture is high-quality if the subpixels produce pure blue, red, and green.
 However, color filters on phosphors in simple screens can not make these three tones pure.

 Also read: LG Display has improved the color brightness of the latest generation of OLED panels.